What is mobile broadband?

 If you have a busy household, with many broadband users and devices connected to the internet, mobile broadband might not work for you.
 If that’s the case, you could consider:

-- The more widely-available ADSL broadband, which comes into your home through a phone line.
+- ADSL broadband: which comes into your home through a phone line.

 How can I get mobile broadband?